VikrantKamble/vikrantkamble.github.io/about.md

 # entries_layout: list
 ---

 My experience is in Data Science and Machine Learning.
 I am passionate about algorithms, coding and data.
 I would identify myself as a curious but stochastic entity with an eagerness to stuff my mind with new permutations of `0`'s and `1`'s.
+You can check out my resume <a href="/static/docs/resume.pdf">here</a>.

 Always ready for a nice hike or a game of badminton, pool or pickle-ball.
 I also love playing piano, video games and consider myself an amateur origmai artist.